MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 **Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)]) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)]

 Abort a running or paused index operation that was declared as resumable.
-You have to explicitly execute an `ABORT` command to terminate a resumable index rebuild operation.
-Failure or pausing a resumable index operation does not terminate its execution; rather, it leaves the operation in an indefinite pause state.
+You must explicitly execute an `ABORT` command to terminate a resumable index rebuild operation.
+Failure or pausing a resumable index operation doesn't terminate its execution; rather, it leaves the operation in an indefinite pause state.

 ## Remarks

-`ALTER INDEX` cannot be used to repartition an index or move it to a different filegroup.
-This statement cannot be used to modify the index definition, such as adding or deleting columns or changing the column order.
+`ALTER INDEX` can't be used to repartition an index or move it to a different filegroup.
+This statement can't be used to modify the index definition, such as adding or deleting columns or changing the column order.
 Use `CREATE INDEX` with the `DROP_EXISTING` clause to perform these operations.

-When an option is not explicitly specified, the current setting is applied.
-For example, if a `FILLFACTOR` setting is not specified in the `REBUILD` clause, the fill factor value stored in the system catalog will be used during the rebuild process.
+When an option isn't explicitly specified, the current setting is applied.
+For example, if a `FILLFACTOR` setting isn't specified in the `REBUILD` clause, the fill factor value stored in the system catalog will be used during the rebuild process.
 To view the current index option settings, use [sys.indexes](../../relational-databases/system-catalog-views/sys-indexes-transact-sql.md).

-The values for `ONLINE`, `MAXDOP`, and `SORT_IN_TEMPDB` are not stored in the system catalog.
+The values for `ONLINE`, `MAXDOP`, and `SORT_IN_TEMPDB` aren't stored in the system catalog.
 Unless specified in the index statement, the default value for the option is used.

 On multiprocessor computers, just like other queries do, `ALTER INDEX REBUILD` automatically uses more processors to perform the scan and sort operations that are associated with modifying the index.
 When you run `ALTER INDEX REORGANIZE`, with or without LOB_COMPACTION, the **max degree of parallelism** value is a single threaded operation.
 For more information, see [Configure Parallel Index Operations](../../relational-databases/indexes/configure-parallel-index-operations.md).